Prokop6/GCP_associate_course/build_a_secure_google_cloud_network/http_load_balancer_cloud_armour/run.md

 ### Test

-*additionaly try to access the Proxy from Siege*
+*additionally try to access the Proxy from Siege*